 - Saves time & cost of finding & resolving the error, at later complex stage.

-Though the process of unit testing is generally performed by the software developers or their peers, it some rare cases it can also be executed by the team of testers.
+Though the unit testing process is generally performed by the software developers or their peers, it some rare cases it can also be executed by the team of testers.
 Whether performed manually or through automated tools, it follows a set process, which usually consist of the following activities:

 - Defining and creating Unit Test Plans.